shutter-network/shutter-validator-registration/README.md

 This guide provides step-by-step instructions for generating validator registration signatures using a existing validator keystore files and submitting them to the Gnosis Chain using a DApp.
 It also includes an optional step for uploading registration files when the DApp is hosted on a separate machine.

+> [!IMPORTANT]
+> Currently (as of 2025-09) only version 0 is fully usable on Gnosis Chain i.e. only one validator can be registered at a time.

 ---

 ## **Overview**